 However, global fidelity which describes how well the explanation output approximates the complete model's decision function providing global explanations, is almost impossible to achieve in practice and thus the explanations focus on local fidelity which deals with specific data instances or local data instances and data sub-sets, providing instance and local explanations.
-Individual instances and local explanations are usually more significant in practice, since humans mostly care about explanations for every individual instance at a time or for instances, which belong to the same vicinity (similar instances), instead of giving a global detailed explanations.
+Individual instances and local explanations are usually more significant in practice, since humans mostly care about explanations for every individual instance at a time or for instances, which belong to the same vicinity (similar instances), instead of giving a global detailed explanation for every possible instance which could lead to information overload and very confusing explanations.
 Nevertheless, global explanations or explanations which cover as much more instances and data sub-sets at the same time (also called representativeness of explanations), are very significant in order to ascertain trust in the model.